corrode/corrode.github.io/content/blog/defensive-programming/index.md

 }
 ```

-But now imagine a colleague adds a field for extra cheese:
+Now imagine your team adds a field for customization options:

 ```rust
 struct PizzaOrder {